spaceshark123/NeuralNetwork/README.md

 ## Internal Usage

+The following packages are available for use:
+- `com.github.spaceshark123.neuralnetwork`: Contains the main `NeuralNetwork` class and related interfaces for optimizers and training callbacks.
+- `com.github.spaceshark123.neuralnetwork.cli`: Contains the console interface for user interaction with the neural network.
+Intended for direct program running rather than import.
+- `com.github.spaceshark123.neuralnetwork.optimizer`: Contains optimizer implementations and the `Optimizer` interface for creating custom optimizers.
+- `com.github.spaceshark123.neuralnetwork.callback`: Contains the `TrainingCallback` interface for creating custom training callbacks and the `ChartUpdater` class for visualizing accuracy data in realtime during training.

-For use in your own Java projects, simply import the `com.github.spaceshark123.neuralnetwork.NeuralNetwork` class and it will immediately be usable.
-The following section covers the proper syntax for
+For use in your own Java projects, simply import the relevant packages/classes and it will immediately be usable.
+The following section covers the proper syntax for:

 1. **Initialize the Neural Network**: Create a neural network by specifying the topology (number of neurons in each layer) and activation functions.